maxxiimo/the-front-end-manifesto/chp10-visual-design-for-the-nondesigner.md

 ### Using Em's

 To affect font size for individual elements use em's.
-Em's are a scalable unit relative to the parent font size: if the parent font size changes all child element font sizes will change proportionally.
+Em's are a scalable unit relative to the parent font size.
+In other words, if the parents font size changes, the children's font sizes will also change, proportionally.

 With our settings:

 1em = default browser font size = typically 16px

 Here's a practical example.
-If you would like to double an elements size compared to the base font, let's say for a header, set its `font-size` property to 2em (2 x 16px = 32px).
+If you would like to double an elements size compared to the base font, let's say for a header, set its `font-size` property to `2em` (2 x 16px = 32px).

 NOTE: It's important to keep in mind that em's are relative to the parent, and not the browser or `<body>` font size.